manuu1999/ChatProject_SWEL_SpringBoot/README.md

 Spring Boot, in combination with libraries like SockJS and STOMP, enables the application to establish WebSocket connections, handle message routing, and manage communication between clients without the need for explicit socket handling through a dedicated server class.

 To launch the project, simply start the Spring Boot application using the main class.
 Once running, access the chat application on your local machine via localhost using different browser windows.
 This setup lets you chat in real-time by opening the chat application in different browser windows on your computer's localhost.
+The Class Diagram is also available on this github project as a jpg file.

 --------------------------------------------------------------------------------------------------------------------------------------------